-As the proposed MCEP would provide new space for an existing campus use and the new student beds are consistent with the 2007 LRDP, it would not be anticipated to result in a substantial increase in demand for parks, either on or off campus, which would require construction of new facilities, the construction of which could cause significant environmental impacts.
-The approximately nine new campus staff anticipated to be hired to work in the MCEP would not exceed the amount foreseen by the 2007 LRDP and not represent the type of population increase likely to trigger demand for new parks either on or off campus.
+As the proposed UEC would provide new space for an existing campus use it would not be anticipated to result in a substantial increase in demand for parks, either on or off campus, which would require construction of new facilities, the construction of which could cause significant environmental impacts.
+The approximately nine new campus staff anticipated to be hired to work in the UEC would not exceed the amount foreseen by the 2007 LRDP and not represent the type of population increase likely to trigger demand for new parks either on or off campus.
 Further, the 2007 LRDP FEIR determined that because UCI offers numerous recreational opportunities, there would be no requirement to construct or expand off-campus recreational facilities (LRDP FEIR Vol I page 4.12-6).